 The Tao Teh King, or the Tao and its Characteristics

-Written in classical Chinese some time during the sixth century BC, The Tao Teh King or The Tao and its Characteristics is a classical Chinese text that is one of the important keystones in understanding the thought systems of Asia.
+Written in classical Chinese some time during the sixth century BC, The Tao Teh King, also called the Tao Te Ching or The Tao and its Characteristics is a classical Chinese text that is one of the important keystones in understanding the thought systems of Asia.
 Though no clear records exist, it is traditionally thought to have been the work of the sage Lao Tzu, the founder of classical Taoism.

 This translation was undertaken by James Legge, a Scottish missionary who worked in Malacca and Hong Kong besides mainland China and went on to become a professor of Chinese Studies at Oxford University.